How Solar Heat Works

 Heat can be transmitted though empty space by thermal radiation.
 Thermal radiation (often called infra red radiation) is a type electromagnetic radiation (or light).
 Radiation is a form of energy transport consisting of electromagnetic waves.
 No mass is exchanged and no medium is required, therefore we can lose much of our energy through ineffective ways of managing heat loss through radiation.

-Super Therm® with its 99BTU is able to reflect heat back to its source which either prevents heat penetration which is great for air conditioners or traps heat for internal heating.
+Super Therm® with its ability to block 367 to 4 BTUs is able to reflect heat back to its source which either prevents heat penetration which is great for air conditioners or traps heat for internal heating.
 Both methods save money and reduce environmental impact from heat load and power consumption.

 Conduction